-We’re excited to announce that today, Berkeley Lights and IsoPlexis are moving forward together as PhenomeX, a premier functional cell biology company.
+We're excited to announce the combination of Berkeley Lights and IsoPlexis, bringing together the Beacon and IsoSpark platforms to form the premier functional cell biology company.
 Visit Site

 Manager of Business Development, Mycenax